gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   the Key tied to the Restart DCI

 - Initiator sends handshakes for new Traffic DTLS connnection as well as new Restart DTLS connection.
-These DATA chunks will be protected by the restart DCI.

-- When the handshake for the a new traffic DTLS connection has been completed, the DCI used to protect any SCTP chunks is switched from the restart DCI to the new traffic DCI.
+- When the handshake for the a new traffic DTLS connection has been completed, the DCI used to protect any SCTP chunks is switched from the restart DCI to the new traffic DCI enabling the Validation and transit to PROTECTED state.

 User Data for any ULP traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart DCI, that